stefkavasileva/SoftUni-Software-Engineering/Homeworks and Labs/Arrays-Exercises/README.md

 - Use the same algorithm like in the previous problem (Max Sequence of Equal Elements).

+##08.Most Frequent Number

+Write a program that finds the **most frequent number** in a given sequence of numbers.

+- Numbers will be in the range [0…65535].

+- In case of multiple numbers with the same maximal frequency, print the leftmost of them.

 ##09.Index of Letters
 Write a program that creates an array containing all letters from the alphabet (a-z).
 Read a lowercase word from the console and print the **index of each of its letters in the letters array**.